hupe1980/jest-cdk-snapshot/README.md

 });
 ```

-## Match only resources of given types
+## Match only resources of given types/keys

 If you only want to test certain parts of your stack, jest-cdk-snapshot offers the possibility to create a subset for specific types.
 Snapshots are created only for this subset.